monadicus/snarkops/snops_book/clis/SNOPS_CLI.md

 * `autocomplete` — Generate shell completions
 * `agent` — For interacting with snop agents
+* `env` — For interacting with snop environments
-* `mangen` — For generating snops manpages.
+* `man` — For generating cli manpages.
 Only with the mangen feature enabled
-* `env` — For interacting with snop environments
+* `md` — For generating cli markdown.
+Only with the clipages feature enabled

 ###### **Options:**